Travel to Japan

 COVID measures

 You will probably find more people wearing a mask in Tokyo, especially on trains and subways.
-This is partly to avoid flews (in winter) and partly from pollen allegry (in spring).
+This is partly to avoid flus (in winter) and partly from pollen allegry (in spring).
 I'd still recommend wearing masks in flights and on crowded trains.

 Passport and visa